linearregression/ecs-playground/README.md

 aws ecs describe-services --services location --cluster app01
 ```

- - If all is working you will see a "runningCount" of 4 and the corresonding load balancer is now serving traffic.
+ - If all is working you will see a "runningCount" of 4 and the corresponding load balancer is now serving traffic.

  - Repeat the same for the User